Growing revenue by acquiring new subscribers: here’s how the experts do it

 - Don’t feel the need to completely tear up your existing strategy.
 Doing so will only cause unnecessary disruption when simple tweaks and diligence can keep you on the path to success.

-- Place more emphasis on lead generation until you are confident your event will go ahead as planned.
+- Place more emphasis on lead generation and digital content creation until you are confident your event will go ahead as planned.
 Doing so will also allow prospective visitors to receive updates while they decide whether to commit to attending.

 - Think about how you can communicate any existing or newly built in digital elements (livestreaming, video content, networking app) to show that your event has a strong presence in the digital space, as well as the physical event itself.